pnp/powershell/pages/articles/authentication.md

 ## Setting up Access

 PnP PowerShell allows you to authenticate with credentials to your tenant.
-However, due to changes in the underlying SDKs we require you first to register a Entra ID Application which will allow you to authenticate.
+However, due to changes in the underlying SDKs we require you first to register an Entra ID Application which will allow you to authenticate.

 > [!Important]
 > This functionality will stop working on the 9th of September of 2024.
 Register your own Entra ID application instead.
 See lower in this article for more information.